What we do

 We improve the lives of our ladies and gentlemen by constantly expanding the limits of care.

-Loxley Court’s mission is to repeatedly deliver the highest quality in person-centred and holistic care for working age and older adults living with dementia, mental health issues and complex needs which may challenge.
+Loxley Court’s mission is to repeatedly deliver the highest quality in person-centred and holistic care for working age and older adults living with mental health issues, complex care needs and/or demenita.

 Our pledge to you: